Appalachian Students Displaced by Outbreak Get a Lifeline

 The administration has allowed some students, particularly international students or those who may be experiencing hardships, to remain in their dorms through the end of the semester.
 Dining services also are staying as operational as possible to accommodate those students.

 Students had to be off campus by March 14, with some flexibility as needed.
-Classes moved online on the next Monday, March 16.
+Classes moved online on the next Monday, March 16, with the school working to make arrangements with students who may not have internet access..
 About 150 to 200 of 1,650 total students are expected to remain on campus through the end of the spring semester.

 But Berea College also is a work-study school, where all students must have a federal student labor job.
 Roelofs said all students will continue being paid their normal wages biweekly for those jobs, even if they are no longer on campus to continue working.
 Students were also advanced $100 from their upcoming paychecks to help with travel expenses as they moved off campus.

-Note: Clarification: This story was updated March 24 to clarify that Berea College is making arrangements for students that may not be able to take online classes.